Deposited Transfer Students Checklist

 The technicians on campus can help troubleshoot your desktop, laptop, smartphone, tablet, etc. This includes repairs, removing viruses, and connecting to the campus network.

-Resident transfer students are able to move-in the Sunday before school starts.
+Resident transfer students are able to move-in the day before classes starts.
 You will be able to pick up your key from your Community Assistant who will be in the lobby at your resident hall.

-Commuter transfer students are invited to come to campus the Thursday before fall classes begin to pick up their parking permits, photo ID, and anything else you need from the campus store or other campus offices.
-This is also the day that you will get to meet your Commuter Mentor!
+Commuter transfer students are invited to come to campus on Sunday, August 22nd to pick up their parking permits, photo ID, and anything else you need from the campus store or other campus offices.
+This is also the day that your Commuter Mentor will be available to give you a tour of campus so that you are familiar with where your classes take place, where to eat, places to hang out between classes, etc. Watch your email for more details about checking in on this day!

 Classes for the Fall Semester at Pitt-Greensburg will begin on Friday, August 27, 2021.
 By that time, you will have set up your fall course schedule, bought your books, and are ready to get started!